-If you love an apple crisp, you’re going to love this pumpkin crisp just as much!
-It’s a cross between a pumpkin pie and everyone’s favorite fruit crisp, but the twist is, there’s no fruit!
-It’s all creamy fresh pumpkin puree with loads of pumpkin pie spice which is made into a beautifully rich, and creamy base filling.
-Then, it’s covered with a cinnamon streusel topping and when served warm along with a scoop of vanilla ice cream.
+It’s made with creamy base filling of fresh pumpkin puree with loads of pumpkin pie spice.
+Then, it’s covered with a cinnamon streusel topping and served warm along with a scoop of vanilla ice cream.

-- I use salted butter in this recipe because the salt brings out the other ingredients in the streusel.
-If you are using unsalted butter, remember to add 1/4 teaspoon of salt with the cinnamon.
+- I use salted butter in this homemade pumpkin crisp recipe because the salt brings out the other ingredients in the streusel.
+If you are using unsalted butter, add 1/4 teaspoon of salt with the cinnamon.

 - Double this recipe and use a 9 x 13″ pan.
 The entire dish will be thicker so you’ll need to bake it for about 3-5 minutes longer.

-- Add 1/2 cup of chopped nuts (walnuts, pecans, almonds) to the streusel for added crunch!
+- Add 1/2 cup of chopped nuts like walnuts, pecans, almonds to the streusel for added crunch!

 - If you notice the streusel is browning too fast, cover it with foil.

-- You could also use a simple crumble topping (without the oats), although I enjoy the crunch that the oats add to the dessert.
+- You could also use a simple crumble topping (without the oats), although I enjoy the crunch that the oats add to this pumpkin dessert.

 - Store any leftovers and enjoy for up to a few days, but don’t freeze it (the consistency of this crisp will not hold up to being kept frozen).